eReuse/devicehub-teal/README.md

 Install Devicehub with *pip*: `pip3 install ereuse-devicehub -U --pre`.

 ## Running
-To use it create a python file with the following and call it `app.py`:
+Create a python file with the following and call it `app.py`:
 ```python
 from ereuse_devicehub.devicehub import Devicehub
 from ereuse_devicehub.config import DevicehubConfig